garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week09/Probabilistic Logic.md

 >	information might not always be correct

 - Social Network analysis
->	networks between people using graph & networks as there is
+>	networks between people using graph & networks as there is [[uncertainty]] involved

+- entity matching & resolution
+>	going over historic records & matching names BUT people's names may be spelt differently in the past